saecki/zig-grep/paper/paper.typ

 To simplify the previous change, the algorithm would once again search the text line by line.
 So to restore previously achieved performance, the regex pattern matching was once again adjusted to be run on the whole text buffer.

 == Parallelization
-- Two worker thread pools
-    - One for walking the file tree
-    - One for searching files
-- Walking the file tree uses a shared stack for depth first searching
-- A shared queue is used to pass to be searched files
-- A shared sink synchronizes writing to stdout

 TODO: mention ripgrep influence

 At this point most easy wins in single threaded performance were off the table, so the next easy performance gain would be using multiple threads.
 The main things that take up time are reading from the file system, and searching the text.